-The space-time coordinate transformations $T{i\rightarrow 1}$ between input sequences (and, thus, also the space time transformations from the low resolution sequences to the high resolution sequence) result from the different settings of the different cameras.
-A temporal misalignment between two video sequences occurs when there is a time-shift (offset) between them (e.g., if the two video cameras were not activated simultaneously) or when they differ in their frame rates (e.g., one PAL and the other NTSC).
-Such temporal misalignments can be modeled by a 1D affine transformation in time and are typically at subframe time units.
-The spatial misalignment between the sequences results from the fact that the cameras have different external (e.g., rotation) and internal (e.g., zoom) calibration parameters.
-In our current implementation, as mentioned above, because the camera centers are assumed to be very close to each other or else the scene is planar, the spatial transformation between the two sequences can thus be modeled by an intercamera homography (even if the scene is a cluttered 3D scene).
-We computed these space-time coordinate transformations using the method of [9], which provides high subpixel and high subframe accuracy.
+The space-time coordinate transformation $T{i\to 1}$ between input sequences (and thus also the space time transformations from the low resolution sequences to the high resolution sequence) results from the different setting of the different cameras.
+A temporal misalignment between two video sequences occurs when there is a time-shift (offset) between them (e.g., if the two video cameras were not activated simultaneously), or when they differ in their frame rates (e.g., one PAL and the other NTSC).
+Such temporal misalignments can be modelled by a 1-D affine transformation in time, and are typically at sub-frame time units.
+The spatial misalignment between the sequences results from the fact that the cameras have different external and internal calibration parameters.
+In our current implementation, as mentioned above, because the camera centers are assumed to be very close to each other or else the scene is planar, the spatial transformation between the two sequences can thus be modelled by an inter-camera homography (even if the scene is a cluttered 3D scene).
+We computed these space-time coordinate transformations using the method of [9], which provides high sub-pixel and high sub-frame accuracy.

-Note that, while the space-time coordinate transformations $(\{T_i\}{i=1}^n)$ between the sequences are very simple (a spatial homography and a temporal affine transformation), the motions occurring over time within each sequence (i.e., within the dynamic scene) can be very complex.
-Our space-time SR algorithm does not require knowledge of these complex intrasequence motions, only knowledge of the simple intersequence transformations $\{T_i\}{i=1}^n$.
+Note that while the space-time coordinate transformations $({T_i}{i=1}^n)$ between the sequences are very simple (a spatial homography and a temporal affine transformation), the motions occurring over time within each sequence (i.e., within the dynamic scene) can be very complex.
+Our space-time SR algorithm does not require knowledge of these complex intra-sequence motions, only the knowledge of the simple inter-sequence transformations ${T_i}{i=1}^n$.
 It can thus handle very complex dynamic scenes.
-For more details, see [9].
+For more details see [9].